chakravsus/Mutual-Fund-Return-Prediction---Mini-Project/README.md

 - Fund ages between 6-9 years are better, beyond 10 years the the schemes do not show advantage (more Low return)
 - As expected - high risk funds yield more benefit

+## Best Models

+- Although we were adviced to model using Logistic Regression algorithm, I checked the model performances using Pycaret packages.
+- The results showed that the best model was 'Extra Trees Classifier'.
+- However the accuracy of this model was 94,56%, whereas the Logistic regression provided 94% accuracy for the Test Data.
+- The target Accuracy was 90%.
+So our models satisfy the target criterion
+- However, using Logistic Regression, the 'Train Accuracy' is 98% and Test Accuracy is 94% - Indicating overfitting during the training process.
+- Thus my data analysis needs more work.